 In the short run, unemployment is largely driven by national macro-economic factors.
 The jobless rate in Virginia moves with the national business cycle.
 This is especially true for industry-specific data, as it is highly dependent on national performance trends for each particular field.

-Among the long-term factors that affect the unemployment rate in Virginia are those that also affect the state's overall competitiveness: education levels, infrastructure investments, tax rates, and the regulatory environment.
+Among the long-term factors that affect the unemployment rate in Virginia are those that also affect the state's overall competitiveness: education levels, infrastructure investments, diversity and balance in its industry mix, tax rates, and the regulatory environment.
 Any changes that improve Virginia's attractiveness as a place to live or to do business will, over longer periods of time, tend to reduce the unemployment rate.

 What is the State's Role?

 State government has a number of programs that are designed to reduce the level of unemployment or to lessen its impact on people's lives.
 Most of the work of the Virginia Employment Commission (VEC) is directly related to addressing unemployment issues, including worker training programs.
 The Unemployment Insurance Program provides temporary financial support for workers losing their jobs.
 The VEC also has numerous programs designed to match unemployed workers with firms that have jobs to fill.
-The Virginia Workforce Network (VWN), which is the local service delivery system created by the federal Workforce Investment Act, is also a state response to unemployment.
+The Virginia Board of Workforce Development also works to combat unemployment through programs and incentives designed to improve the state's overall workorce quality.

-The state's community colleges help retrain workers so that they can develop the skills they need to re-enter the workforce.
-The Virginia Economic Development Partnership works to bring new employers into the state and to encourage existing employers to keep jobs here.
-The Virginia Initiative for Employment not Welfare (VIEW) helps Temporary Assistance to Needy Families (TANF) recipients prepare for and find jobs.
+Virginia's community colleges help retrain workers so that they can develop the skills they need to re-enter the workforce.
+Finally, the Virginia Economic Development Partnership works to bring new employers into the state and to encourage existing employers to keep jobs here.

 State rankings are ordered so that #1 is understood to be the best.